VCityTeam/UD-SV/Doc/Devel/Needs/Need020.md

 # Need 020: manage ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) [extended documents](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Definitions.md#extended-document)

 ## User story:
-As an database maintainer I want to offer a placeholder (database) and an API for extended documents.
+As a database maintainer I want to offer a placeholder (database) and an API for extended documents.
+We require a mechanism where users having a set of files (especially excel files) that gives infomation about a documents and their links/references to other city objects.
+Example: Photo 321 -> Historical Building 20 -> 1927.

 ## Beneficiary role:
 [Historians of need 004](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need004.md)